nagasudhirpulla/javascript_tutorials/Practical Javascript/Notes.md

 ### Main concepts
 * For loop in javascript
 * Numeric input in javscript
-* Set text value to span element in javascript using for loop
+* Set text value to paragraph element in javascript using for loop

 ## Lesson 6
 Append hello name span elements n times in a div